Danut89/ProjectMilestone1-Vegan-Bliss/README.md

 ```

 ### Mailing List Subscription Box on Mobile
-**Issue**: The mailing list subscription box did not have sufficient padding on mobile screens, making it look cramped and less readable.
+- **Issue**: The mailing list subscription box did not have sufficient padding on mobile screens, making it look cramped and less readable.
-**Fix**: Added responsive padding to improve visual appeal and readability.
+- **Fix**: Added responsive padding to improve visual appeal and readability.

-### Images adn Text
+### Images and Text
 - **Images**: Properly sized images to reduce load time and improve overall performance on mobile devices.
 - **Text Compression**: Enabled text compression for faster content delivery.